ViaCZT/AndroidApp_Echo361/items/report.md

    * Class EnrollActivity(search courses), lines of code: 84-136
    * Class MyCourseActivity(get courses), lines of code: 52-70
    * Class SearchChatTarget(search students), lines of code: 74-145, 167-191
-   * All classes in the Search folder(Tokenizer, Parser, and methods used for searching): all methods
+   * All classes in the Search folder(Tokenizer, Parser, and methods used for searching), lines of code: whole file
    <br><br>

 ### General Features